 Grand Island, Nebraska

-Compared to other US cities over 50,000, Grand Island water quality ranks in the high-mid range for contamination excluding Lead.
+Compared to other US cities, Grand Island water quality ranks in the high-mid range for contamination excluding Lead.

 Let’s look closer at what’s in Grand Island water.

 Here are the top 5 chemical compounds in your water and what health issues they can potentially cause:

 - Bromodichloromethane – Potential effect: Cancer

 - Haloacetic acids (HAA5) – Potential effect: Cancer

 - Total trihalomethanes – Potential effect: Cancer